Mukul601/rug-pull-insurance/README.md

 - Approve and buy a policy
 - Make it claimable (fast = 0% trigger, pyth = real Pyth pull)
 - Settle the claim
-- Print explorer links and summary
+- Print BaseScan links and summary

 ### Troubleshooting

-- If UI doesn't show events, verify `NEXT_PUBLIC_*` in `/ui/.env` and restart `npm run dev`
+- If UI doesn't show events, verify `NEXT_PUBLIC_*` in `/ui/.env.local` and restart `npm run dev:ui`
-- If pyth step fails, check `PYTH_CONTRACT` and `PRICE_ID` against Pyth docs, or use `demo:fast`
+- If pyth step fails, check `PYTH_CONTRACT` and `PRICE_ID` against Pyth docs, or use `demo:fast:base`
-- If deployment fails, ensure you have sufficient ETH for gas fees
+- If deployment fails, ensure you have sufficient ETH for gas fees on Base Sepolia

 ## Features